Can I Graduate from High School and College at the Same Time?

 You can definitely earn enough college credits while in high school to graduate from college at the same time.
 But, plan ahead.
 Talk to your guidance counselor about how many classes it’s feasible to take, how many classes are offered through your local community college, and if the increased class load will prevent you from doing additional activities.

 Depending on your high school, you might be eligible for classes that will count for dual credit as early as your freshman year.
 Starting early gives you a chance to spread out your class load and take a few each year.
-There is no limit to the number of classes that a high school student can take each year through the college.
+There is no limit to the number of classes that a high school student can take each year through college.
 But, there is a limit to how many classes a high school will pay for depending on what school you attend.
 Once a student reaches that limit, he or she must pay for the class or classes out of pocket.

 If you have a goal of earning your AA degree when you graduate from high school, you may consider checking into summer courses.
 Ideally, you could take a few classes over the summer months.
-But, if this is your plan, know that high schools don’t often pay for summer classes so you may be paying for the credits out pocket – and you may not be eligible for financial aid.
+But, if this is your plan, know that high schools don’t often pay for summer classes so you may be paying for the credits out of pocket – and you may not be eligible for financial aid.

 Other benefits to enrolling in Dual Credit classes?